 Thinking about your funeral probably isn’t at the top of your to-do list.
-Life can be hectic and even if you have thought about it, chances are you keep putting it off.
+Life can be hectic and you may keep putting it off.
 However, taking the time to properly put some plans in place makes a lot of sense.
 A pre-arranged funeral plan can save your family time, money and stress at a very difficult period in their lives.

 Are funeral plans a good idea?